CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-07-03.md

 1. @sjn - no update

 ### POSIX::2008 vulnerabilities
-1. Need to look at register CVE for that
+1. @stigsto mentioned needing to look at registering CVE for that.

 ### SBOM/Supply Chain
 - @sjn - has been sharing and still a WIP.
 The contents are in a good place at this time.